ocaml/ocaml.org/data/tutorials/language/0it_05_labels.md

 - : int list = [1; 3; 5; 7; 9]
 ```

-Note the somewhat confusing syntax switching between `?` and `~`.
-Use a question mark when declaring an optional parameter; use a tilde when passing a value to a labelled parameter or specifying a value to an optional parameter.

-Here, `step` is the label (the external name), `x` is the parameter name (the internal name), and `1` is the default value.
+Here, `step` is the label used when calling the function, `x` is the parameter name used inside the function, and `1` is the default value.

-It is possible to use the same name for the parameter and label names.
+It is possible to use the same name for the parameter and label name.
 ```ocaml
 # let rec range ?(step=1) lo hi =
   if lo > hi then []